gauguri/Jordan4/docs/README.md

 ## Configuration

-1. Copy `src/Capco.Web/appsettings.Development.json.sample` to `src/Capco.Web/appsettings.Development.json`.
+1. Copy `src/Navya.Web/appsettings.Development.json.sample` to `src/Navya.Web/appsettings.Development.json`.
 2. Update the following keys:
    - `ConnectionStrings:DefaultConnection` – SQL Server connection string.
-The provided sample uses the `capco_app` SQL login created by the install script.
-If you prefer Windows authentication, replace the sample with `Server=WINDESKTOP\\SQLEXPRESS;Database=CapcoJordan;Trusted_Connection=True;MultipleActiveResultSets=true;TrustServerCertificate=True` and ensure the Windows account running the app has access to the database.
+The provided sample uses the `navya_app` SQL login created by the install script.
+If you prefer Windows authentication, replace the sample with `Server=WINDESKTOP\\SQLEXPRESS;Database=NavyaJordan;Trusted_Connection=True;MultipleActiveResultSets=true;TrustServerCertificate=True` and ensure the Windows account running the app has access to the database.
    - `Stripe:SecretKey` and `Stripe:PublishableKey` – Stripe test keys.
    - `Smtp:*` – Optional SMTP settings for order confirmation emails.

 ## Database Provisioning

 Before running the install script, confirm that SQL Server is configured for **SQL Server and Windows Authentication mode** (mixed mode) and restart the SQL Server service if you switch modes.
-This allows the application-specific `capco_app` SQL login to authenticate.
+This allows the application-specific `navya_app` SQL login to authenticate.
 The install script now stops with a descriptive error if the server is still configured for Windows Authentication only.

 The application expects the SQL Server database to be pre-provisioned.
 Run the install script to rebuild the schema, seed data, and create a dedicated SQL login on `WINDESKTOP\\SQLEXPRESS`: